truffle-box/optimism-bridge-box/README.md

 - An [L1 contract](/contracts/ethereum/GreeterL1.sol) that sends a message over the Optimism bridge.
 - A [Migration](/migrations/3_set_L2_greeting.js) that sends a message from Ethereum to Optimism.
 - An [L2 contract](/contracts/optimism/GreeterL2.sol) that sends a message over the Optimism bridge.
-- A [Migration](/migrations/4_set_L1_greeting.js) that sends a message from Ethereum to Optimism.
+- A [Migration](/migrations/4_set_L1_greeting.js) that sends a message from Optimism to Ethereum.
 - A [script](/scripts/deploy.mjs) to automate the process of compiling contracts and running migrations across each network.

 Once you have installed dependencies and set up your `.env` file, you're ready to start bridging!
-Review and run the provided migrations to facilitate bridging messages between Optimism and Ethereum.

 ## Demo

 Included is a helper [script](/scripts/deploy.mjs) that facilitates the full compilation, migration, and bridging of messages between Kovan and Optimism Kovan.
 To use it, you will need testnet ETH on those networks.
-Use [a faucet](https://community.optimism.io/docs/useful-tools/faucets/) if you need some.
-Once you have some on each, run:
+Use [a faucet](https://community.optimism.io/docs/useful-tools/faucets/) to receive some.
+Once you have some ETH on each network, run:

 ```bash
 yarn deploy